thedeveloperyug/Gtest_Practice/app/readme.md

 hello sonu

-This is new line added.
+This is a new  line.

+scope end.